FireFan Review Intro

 Is FireFan Free to Play?

 All basic gameplay can be free by watching ads or partaking in certain actions that may or may not cost money.
 Tokens to play more games can always be purchased in the built in store with varying amounts of quantities.
-This process is still in its infancy, so we will report back when they introduce clear cut figures for all users.
-The ad based free play will be activated i the coming weeks.

 We will release another FireFan review update when the app reaches its next level of updates and even more celebrities have possibly joined.